Menu

 Turn off the radio or TV when it’s not being listened to or watched.
 Avoid background noise like music when playing or sharing books with your child.
 If you can’t turn it off, try finding a quieter space for play or reading time.

 Our homes can be noisy places!
 Become aware of all the background noise in your home and try to reduce them as much as possible.
-Placing carpets or area rugs over hard flooring, and using more cushions, curtains and wall coverings can help absorb noise.
+Placing carpets or area rugs over hard flooring, and using more cushions, curtains, and wall coverings can help absorb noise.

 Remember, when it comes to making an LSL-friendly house, the less noise the better!
+Watch the video below for more on the LSL strategy Make Listening Easier.

 Related Resources